About the CoOPERAtive

 - Auditors (including young composers and librettists) are encouraged to attend and observe the creative process.

-- New for 2025: Participants may opt to receive undergraduate or graduate college credit.
+- Participants may opt to receive undergraduate or graduate college credit.

-We remain committed to connecting young singers and musicians with industry professionals, and this year, for the first time, we are extending that opportunity to composers and librettists.
+CoOPERAtive is committed to connecting young singers and musicians with industry professionals.
+In addition to singers, we extend this opportunity to young composers, librettists, pianists and educators.
 Learning to develop and perform new opera strengthens participants' artistic skills and prepares them for professional opportunities.
+Auditors attend all the activities of the participants.

-Over the course of the one-week program, participants will receive 39 hours of instruction, including music and staging rehearsals, as well as discussions and activities designed to enhance their learning.
-The program will culminate in a public workshop performance, where all three casts will present their scenes on the final evening.
+Over the course of the one-week program, participants will receive nearly 40 hours of instruction, including music and staging rehearsals, as well as discussions and activities designed to enhance their learning.
+The program will culminate in a public workshop performance where the singers can show what they’ve learned.

 Course information